whitequark/zmtp-wireshark/README.md

 dissector table, using the TCP port as a key.
 Both source and dest ports are checked, so bidirectional links (request/response, for example) will need a dissector that can decode both directions.

+    -- Register a subdissector "my_subdissector" to the ZMTP protocol table for TCP port 1234 local zmtp = DissectorTable.get("zmtp.protocol")
+    zmtp:add(1234, my_subdissector_proto)
+    -- Register the ZMTP dissector as the default for that TCP port (so no "decode as" is needed) local zmtp_dissector = Dissector.get("zmtp")
+    local tcp_table = DissectorTable.get("tcp.port")
+    tcp_table:add(1234, zmtp_dissector)

 License
 -------